Boris2232/Video_downloader_django/Download_videos.md

 -- There is a explanation from Download_vedos.views function --

+!!!
+When resolution button is pushed, javascritp script print Downloading..

 ??
 After importing and downloading required libraries, create some global variables ??

                             mistakes = Mistakes()